 - Place the dough into an oiled bowl.
 Cover with plastic wrap or clean kitchen towel and place it somewhere warm until doubled in size.
-This may take about 2 to 3 hours.
+This may take about 1-2 hours.

 - Place parchment papers on your baking sheets and sprinkle some flour over the parchment papers.

 - Using a donut cutter or biscuit cutter, cut out your donuts and place them on your baking sheets.
 Make sure to place them couple of inches apart.
 Cover them with a lint free towel and place them again a warm place to double in size.

 - In a large pot, bring the oil to 350 degrees.
 Meanwhile, prepare your drizzle.
 Mix together the glaze ingredients, adding water (or milk) little by little until you reach your desired consistency.
 Set aside.

 - When the oil is ready, lift each dough from the baking sheet and place them carefully in the hot oil.
 Fry them about a minute on each side.
 Make sure not to overcrowd the pot.

 - Drain the excess oil on a baking sheet lined with paper towels.

 - Place your doughnuts on a cooling rack with some papers under to catch the glaze.
 Coat the doughnuts and place them on another cooling rack to set.

 Source recipe: Glazed Donuts by Laura in the Kitchen

 Like Laura Vitale, I am not professional and I don’t have any cutter except for the cute star-shaped cutters and I only used a small mouthed glass for the little round ones.